hauju/opcua-to-tangle/README.md

 # Next steps and suggestions for improvement

-- Separating the Examples and Libraries.
+- Separating the examples and libraries.
-- Creating crates from the liberies.
+- Creating crates from the libraries.
-- Creating the docs for the liberies.
+- Creating the docs for the libraries.
 - Adding CI / CD workflow.
+- Using keepy.
 - Implementing the channel exchange between gateway and subscriber via OPC UA.
 - Implementing the OPC UA Pub / Sub Model for the opcua-streams-gateway.
 - Creating a standardized OPC UA Information Model for IOT2Tangle and all used types.
+- Add the Historical Access functionality.